brotkrueml/schema/Documentation/Developer/Breadcrumb.rst

 That's it.

-The best place to use this view helper is in the template where you generate your visual representation of the breadcrumb for your users.
+The best place to use this view helper is in the template where you generate the visual representation of the breadcrumb for your users.

 Normally the home page is part of the generated breadcrumb, but this is not necessary for the schema markup - so the home page is omitted.
 But if you really